alandipert/rns/README.md

 system doesn't lend itself to organizing and accessing functions.
 With `ns` I hope to make it at least slightly easier to build Ruby programs primarily out of pure functions.

+# Thanks

+To [Sam Umbach](https://twitter.com/samumbach) for helping me tame the eigenclass, and to my employer [Relevance](http://thinkrelevance.com) for indulging me with time to work on free software.